 Rodrigo is an Analyst in the Mexico City office.
 Prior to joining Nexxus in 2020, Rodrigo served as an Associate in the investment banking division at Actinver, where he also assisted in managing the bank’s private equity fund.
 Rodrigo holds a bachelor’s degree in Administration from Instituto Tecnológico Autónomo de México.

-Alonso is an Analyst in the Mexico City office Prior to joining Nexxus in 2019, Alonso served as an investment banking associate, providing advisory services in M&A, structured bond issuances, and private equity capital raisings.
+Alonso is an associate in the Mexico City office Prior to joining Nexxus in 2019, Alonso served as an investment banking associate, providing advisory services in M&A, structured bond issuances, and private equity capital raisings.
 Alonso holds a bachelor’s degree in Industrial Engineering from the Universidad Iberoamericana.

 Diana is part of the Investor Relations team and previously served as a Mezzanine Analyst based in Mexico City.
 Before joining Nexxus in 2018, Diana worked at Scotiabank in the asset management area.
 Diana holds a bachelor’s degree in Finance from Instituto Tecnológico Autónomo de México and has passed the CFA Level II.

 José Antonio is an intern at the Mexico City office.
 He is currently in his final semester of studies towards a bachelor’s degree in Economics and Finance from Tecnológico de Monterrey.
 José Antonio also completed a Business Analysis and Valuation course at the London School of Economics.